WordPress/gutenberg/packages/compose/README.md

 <a name="useFocusOnMount" href="#useFocusOnMount">#</a> **useFocusOnMount**

-Hook used to focus the first tabbable element on mount.
+Hook used to focus the element on mount.

 _Usage_